UPAC REQUESTOR HANDBOOK

 The Chair has the discretion to adapt the meeting process and schedule to best suit the committee’s and requestor’s needs.

-1.3.3.
+1.3.1.4.
 Policy Review

 Any student paying the Student Initiated Fee at University Park may research and generate policy recommendations for the UPAC Requestor Handbook.

 The Leadership Team will review all policy proposals, correct factual errors in the background, and suggest additional changes.
 Any changes that the author declines will be written up as an addendum to the policy on a separate sheet by a Leadership Team member.
-The Leadership Team will assign a contact person for each policy change submission.
-If the policy is found to violate Student Fee Board policy, the author will be notified in writing.
-Suggested policy changes will be reviewed at the first available policy meeting.
-The author will be notified no less than twelve (12) academic days in advance of the meeting.

 In order to change policy, UPAC must conduct a full committee meeting.
 In rare cases where it is not possible to convene the entire committee, it will be the responsibility of the Leadership Team to establish protocol.
 Quorum to convene a full committee meeting for the purpose of adopting policy is two-thirds (2/3) of the current general committee roster.
 The general committee roster cannot be edited within 24 hours of the beginning of the full committee meeting.
 If the meeting is held on a Tuesday night, minimum for quorum for Policy and Standing Allocation reviews is two-thirds (2/3) of those members listed on the official UPAC roster who regularly attend Tuesday night meetings.